- Three petrol engines and one diesel

 But it’s perfectly good for a family car, more than adequate for keener drivers, and the pay-off is that it’s perfectly set-up for motorway driving.

 Honda Civic Type R: how does it drive?

-There are many, so it's difficult where to start.
-Its steering is sharper, ride is much firmer, although in terms of damping it's controlled and progressive.
+There are many points, so it's difficult where to start.
+Its steering is sharper, ride is much more compliant, although in terms of damping it's controlled and progressive.
 In other words, you feel the bumps, but the suspension set-up rounds off the sharpest edges.